pprchal/hydropad/README.md

 # How to run
 1) Run `python HydroApp.py`
 2) Scan QR code with mobile phone
-3) Control hydrogen with your phone
+3) Control hydrogen/MIDI/OSC with your phone

 **Do not forget!**
 * Check configuration `hydropad.ini`